-This programming guide assumes you know the OCaml language, and that you have a working installation of Ocsigen Server, Eliom, Lwt, Js_of_ocaml, (and O'Closure for some examples).
+This programming guide assumes you know the OCaml language, and that you have a working installation of Ocsigen Server, Eliom, Lwt, Js_of_ocaml, (and Ocsigen Widgets for some examples).
 In particular, you need to have the interfaces (cmi) installed for all these packages (the -dev-packages in some distributions).
+The best way to install OCaml (on MacOS, Linux ...) is to use the Opam package manager.
 The installation is described here.

-If you need help, you can send a mail to email@example.com or chat with us on IRC in channel #ocsigen on freenode.net (e.g. by using their webchat)!
+We recommend to register to our mailing list where you can ask your questions and get news from the project.
+You can also come and chat with us on IRC in channel #ocsigen on freenode.net (e.g. by using their webchat)!

-The first section is an overview of the tutorial.
+The first section of this page is an overview of the tutorial.
 The second section of this introduction lists our main software projects.

 Overview of the tutorial

-- If you are an OCaml developer who want to write a Web site by generating page using OCaml functions
+- A short tutorial explaining how to write a dynamic Web site by generating pages using OCaml functions

 - Read tutorial Basic web site

-- If you want to write a client-server Web application
+- If you want a full step-by-step tutorial on how to write a client-server Web application

 - Read tutorial Client-server application